The Brake System

 As noted above, I decided to try carbon kevlar pads and and rear shoes and after search about a bit.
 I am very pleased with the difference.
 I have experience with five compounds used on Morgans.

 These have the braking compound that will be provided by the MMC as original stock.
 They are the bottom of the list for feel and effectiveness but are serviceable.
 The have an infamous tendency to squeal.
+They also do not fit properly requiring, on the advice of the supplier, remedial measures at your first service.
 Available from your Morgan dealer or off ebay.co.uk.

 GREEN STUFF PADS

 I first bought these 24 years ago at the suggestion of John Sheally II, the racer.
-I started with their Brake pads and then their shoes at the rear drums, using the same compound, 4 years after (their R4-S compound).
+I started with their Brake pads and then their shoes in the same compound 20 years ago (their R4-S compound).
 I now swear by them.
 The braking has more "feel" and is far more effective in all conditions.... no squealing either.
 To give you an example, I found the 2 pots calipers had the same braking power as 4 pots when the Porterfields were put on!
 US Company.
-And the stuff seems to last forever!
+And they seem to last forever!

 by Lorne Goldman